TRIME / SWIM WORKS POOL SWIM CLINICS

 Clinics will take place at Bowdoin College’s Greason Pool and will combine stroke work, underwater video, and dry land training.

-This is meant for people who have attended Level I in the past and/or feel very confident with fundamentals of their stroke.
-In this session, there will be approximately 45 minutes of discussion about advanced swimming.
-Topics covered are kicking, turnover, anchoring / catching, rotation, and efficiency.
+This is meant for people who have attended Level I in the past and/or feel very more with fundamentals of their stroke.
+In this session, there will be approximately 45 minutes of discussion about more advanced skills like rhythm, arm mechanics and breathing. swimming.
 There will be about 60-75 minutes of pool time with underwater video available.

 There will no lecture during this session.
 Participants will have access to Brad’s individual feedback.
-Attendees are assigned a time (based on what he or she requested) and a small group of no more than 9 others.
-Each small group will start with ~30 minutes of dry land training, then ~30 minutes of video analysis with a coach, and end with ~30 minutes of swimming on your own, practicing correct swim technique.
+Attendees will pick one of the sessions and a small group of no more than 9 others.
+The session will be individualized and can include race prep, analysis of video analysis with a coach, and practicing correct swim technique with feedback.
 If you are participating in the Polar bear Triathlon, this is a great chance to get pool time before race day.

 Brad Burnham is the Varsity Swim Coach for Bowdoin